395t/review-assignments/_summaries/saxe2013exact_1.md

 Summarize the paper:
 * What is the core idea?

-    The author proposed to analyze the dynamics of training deep networks by constraining on the linear network cases, which demonstrated similar behaviours to nonlinear ones.
+    The authors propose to analyze the dynamics of training deep networks by constraining on the linear network cases, which demonstrated similar behaviours to nonlinear ones.
 The authors formulate the learning process as differential equations and developed analysis into the properties as a result of the dynamics, including symmetries, invariants, and stable points, which implies the network would reach optimal learning speed and convergence when initialized according to these properties.
 Finally, the authors demonstrate the claims on MNIST and shed light on nonlinear case by arguing they share same properties due to the norm-preserving properties of the constructed network.
 * How is it realized (technically)?